-Spicy kani salad is one of those rare recipes that is packed with flavor, but surprisingly so as it has just a few ingredients.
+Spicy kani salad is one of those rare recipes that is packed with flavor, but surprisingly so given how few ingredients it requires.
 “Kani” simply means crab in Japanese, though we’re leaning on budget-friendly surimi sticks here (imitation crab).
 They shred into silky ribbons that mimic real crab but cost a fraction of the price—music to any home cook’s ears.

-Tossed with toasted tempura bits (or crunchy panko), orange tobiko, and a creamy, spicy dressing made with Kewpie mayo, punchy Sriracha, and sweet mirin, it is hands down my favorite sushi-bar side dish.
+Tossed with toasted tempura bits (or crunchy panko), orange tobiko, and a creamy, spicy dressing made with Kewpie mayo, punchy Sriracha, and sweet mirin, it is hands down my favorite sushi-bar salad.

-Serve it as-is over a nest of julienned cucumber, spoon it over crispy rice topped with spicy tuna, add to poke, or tuck inside my easy salmon rice paper roll-ups.
+Serve it as-is over a nest of julienned cucumber, spoon it over homemade crispy rice with spicy tuna, or add to poke bowls.
 There’s simply no wrong way to enjoy Japanese crab salad!

 Years Of Testing For Perfect Results

-Kani salad is the one sushi restaurant side dish that I order every single time I go out for sushi.
+Kani salad is the one side dish that I order every time I go out for sushi.
 I have strong opinions about what makes a crab salad successful, and you better believe I’ve worked hard on this recipe to get it just right.

-- Because the crab and Kewpie mayo are luxuriously creamy, balance each bite with ribbons of crisp cucumber and scatter of tempura crumbs for irresistible crunch.
+- Because the creaminess of the kani salad dressing with ribbons of crisp cucumber and a sprinkling of tempura crumbs for irresistible crunch.

 Meal-Prep Friendly

 Mix crab, cucumber, and kani salad dressing up to 24 hours ahead, but wait to add tempura until just before serving.
-I can’t tell you how many times I’ve gone to eat leftovers only to be met with soggy tempura bites in the salad… not ideal.
+Nobody wants soggy bits of tempura, ya know?

 HMart Imitation Crab Is My Go-To

 I get asked all the time where I buy crab sticks because, let’s face it, they’re not all created equally.
-In fact, after dozens of tests with a variety of brands of imitation crab, I’ve found the best option is from HMart.
+I’ve tried every brand of imitation crab I can get my hands on; I’ve found the best option is from HMart.

-- Where to find it: While most HMart locations are setup slightly different, they all have a refrigerated seafood section where they keep things like tobiko, salmon roe, and caviar.
-This is where you’ll find little styrofoam packages of crab sticks wrapped in plastic wrap.
+- Where to find it: While most HMart locations are setup slightly different, they all have a refrigerated seafood section.
+This is where you’ll find salmon roe, caviar, and little styrofoam packages of crab sticks wrapped in plastic wrap.
 Hilariously, they’re not labeled.

 - What makes it so great?
 They shred ridiculously easily!
-Some brands of imitation crab are just impossible to shred, but that’s what gives this Japanese salad its truly unique texture.
+Some brands of imitation crab are impossible to shred, but that defining feature is what gives this Japanese salad its truly unique texture.

-While you’re there, you can also grab a container of tobiko (bright orange flying fish roe) and deep fried tempura bits, though the latter can also be purchased online, if needed.
+While you’re there, you grab tobiko (bright orange flying fish roe) and deep fried tempura bits.

 Quick Spicy Mayo Dressing

 Could you make this with real crab legs?
-Absolutely, but the charm (and convenience) of classic kani salad is its wallet-friendly surimi.
+Absolutely, but the charm (and convenience) of classic kani salad is that it’s made with budget-friendly surimi.

 DIY Spicy Kani Hand Rolls (Temaki)